-Should students or members of the community report a claim of sexual assault/sexual violence to an OCC employee or contractor, that individual has an obligation to immediately report the matter to the Associate Vice President of Human Resources.
-If the Associate Vice President of Human Resources is not available, the employee or contractor should report the matter to a College Executive or the Director of College Safety and Security.
-That individual will gather the initial information and refer the matter to the Associate Vice President of Human Resources for further investigation.
+Should students or members of the community report a claim of sexual assault/sexual violence to an OCC employee or contractor, that individual has an obligation to immediately report the matter to the Title IX Coordinator and Director of Campus Safety and Security.
+If the Title IX Coordinator is not available, the employee or contractor should report the matter to a college executive or the Director of Campus Safety and Security.
+That individual will gather the initial information and refer the matter to the Title IX Coordinator for further investigation.

-If there is reason to believe that a student has sexually assaulted another person and the College has sufficient information to file a student conduct referral, action will be taken within the student conduct system, regardless of whether the case is pursued by the victim or under state, criminal or civil codes.
+If there is reason to believe that a student has sexually assaulted another person and the College has sufficient information to file a student conduct referral, action will be taken within the student conduct system, regardless of whether the case is pursued by the victim or under state, criminal or civil codes

-The Associate Vice President of Human Resources, in conjunction with the Director of College Safety and Security, will lead the investigation with other college employees for any violations of sexual assault/sexual violence.
+The Title IX Coordinator, in conjunction with the Director of Campus Safety and Security, will lead the investigation with other college employees for any violations of sexual assault/sexual violence.
 These individuals will use appropriate resources to document and investigate the matter.

 Once the investigation of a claim is complete, the case will be referred to the Vice President of Student Affairs or designee for determination of any internal judicial process necessary in the matter.
-Possible College sanctions for rape, sexual assault, domestic violence dating violence, and/ or stalking include, but are not limited to suspension, and/or expulsion from the College.
-Students found in violation of the College's Sexual Assault/Sexual Violence Policy also may be assigned developmental and educational interventions designed to promote greater awareness and improved decision-making and to further deter future misconduct.
+Possible College sanctions for rape, sexual assault, domestic violence, dating violence, and/or stalking include, but are not limited to, suspension, and/or expulsion from the College.
+Students found in violation of the College's Sexual Assault/ Sexual Violence Policy also may be assigned developmental and educational interventions designed to promote greater awareness and improved decision-making and to further deter future misconduct.

-In instances where there is reasonable cause to believe a student is an immediate threat to their own safety or that of another person or property or is an immediate threat to disrupt essential campus operations, the College shall implement an Interim Suspension of the student.
+In instances where there is reasonable cause to believe a student is an immediate threat to their own safety or that of another person or property, or is an immediate threat to disrupt essential campus operations, the College shall implement an interim suspension of the student.

 All reports of sexual assault/sexual violence will be treated with confidentiality and respect for the privacy of the reporting individual(s).
-Information concerning student conduct proceedings including the outcome of any student conduct hearing related to violence shall be available in writing to the victim at the same time the information is provided to the alleged perpetrator.
+Information concerning student conduct proceedings, including the outcome of any student conduct hearing related to violence, shall be available in writing to the victim at the same time the information is provided to the alleged perpetrator.

 In addition, retaliation against individuals who report sexual harassment and/or sexual violence and/or who participate in College conduct hearings will not be tolerated and will be addressed through the College's internal judicial process.
-Retaliation includes intimidation, threats, coercion, and/or discrimination perpetrated directly, indirectly, and/or through third parties, which involves any type of media, social media, email, texting, and/or other electronic communications, etc. Issues of retaliation will be investigated by the Associate Vice President of Human Resources.
-Issues where there are immediate threats made to a person or persons will be immediately referred to College Security and local law enforcement.
+Retaliation includes intimidation, threats, coercion, and/or discrimination perpetrated directly, indirectly, and/or through third parties, which involves any type of media, social media, email, texting, and/or other electronic communications, etc. Issues of retaliation will be investigated by the Title IX Coordinator.
+Issues where there are immediate threats made to a person or persons will be immediately referred to the Department of Campus Safety and local law enforcement.

-Please consult the judicial policies and procedures contained in the College Handbook for further information.
+Please consult the judicial policies and procedures contained in the student handbook for further information.
 This document can be found on the College's homepage (www.ocean.edu).
-For additional questions, special needs, or to request a hard copy of the Student Handbook containing the College's policies and procedures, contact the Office of Student Affairs at 732-255-0400.
+For additional questions, special needs, or to request a hard copy of the student handbook containing the College's policies and procedures, contact the Office of Student Affairs at 732-255-0400.